RealFoxerity/Teacher-Tool/README.md

 ~~Actual development was stopped in may 2022.
 Beware, i am no longer checking if it is detected...~~
 ~~I may resume at a later date but right now, there will not be any updates...~~

-# To-Do
-Currently working on .bat launched script with a ~~small window~~ because malwarebytes and similar are disabling vbs... -> DONE
-Also adding a new file to add scripts instead of current copy methods. -> DONE
-And as an example for that feature i am also making a copy script to work with a list file, so that you know what files were copied. -> kinda*
-Side effect of this will be, that you can have only the list instead of the files, so next time you plug in the usb, you dont need the files to still be present...  -> kinda*
-Add a way to store those scripts on the hdd instead of having to have them on the usb -> DONE
-*works, but needs to create 5 other files(hidden) and doesnt work for certain symbols(aka if in file = error, file not copied) like &, ^(these are the only tested ones...)

-Also made a way to easily remove these scripts once installed and added a fallback to normal copying if necessery with an additional file to cancel this fallback, which is also stored on the hdd...
-also  made a file to skip datechange if the speed is needed or if you are debugging...
-also made a file to force an update, cuz i was to lazy to keep renaming the version header...
-added datechange for custom scripts...
-Once all are done, i will post an updated version (7.0)
-^= no bugs, or i give up